 Qualified high school juniors and seniors taking ECCP classes at UW-Madison are admitted as University Special students.
 They are permitted to take up to two (2) online, blended, or in-person courses per term.

-- Have support for your academic plan from your high school guidance counselor or principal, and district (for public schools).
+3. Have support for your academic plan from your high school guidance counselor and district.

 Application process